What happened to Britain’s lost Roman legion?

 The last record of the Ninth comes from a monumental inscription at York commemorating the rebuilding in stone of the fortress.
 By AD 122, their place at York has been taken by the Sixth Victrix Legion.

-Miles Russell is senior lecturer in prehistoric and Roman archaeology at Bournemouth University.
-His latest book, UnRoman Britain, co-authored with Stuart Laycock, is published by the History Press.
+Miles Russell is senior lecturer in prehistoric and Roman archaeology at Bournemouth University, and the author of UnRoman Britain, co-authored with Stuart Laycock, is published by the History Press.